How To Make Chalky Finish Paint With Baking Soda

-Chalk paint is super trendy (still!) because it quickly gives your surface an aged, matte look that is easily distressed.
-But, oh boy, can it get super pricey!
-I've got the perfect 3 ingredient hack for turning any house paint into chalk paint in 5 minutes.
+Chalky finished paint gives your surface an aged, matte look that is easily distressed.
+For me, this is one of my favorite types of paint that matches my home decor.
+However, chalk paint can get super pricy.
+I've got the perfect 3 ingredient hack for turning any house paint into chalk paint in 5 minutes!

 Love this project?
 You can buy your own by clicking the link below.
 Just so you know, Hometalk may collect a small share of sales from the links on this page.

 First thing first, you'll need baking soda.
 This recipe will make a little over 1 cup of paint.
 For a quart of paint, quadruple the amount, but remember that it dries out quickly.

 Mix 1/2 cup of baking soda with 1 cup of latex paint.
 I used a sample size of pant from Home Depot for my desired color but if you have extra paint left over from painting a room or project you can use that!

 The last ingredient is 3 tbs of cold water.

 Mix your ingredient until they create a thin, non-grainy texture.
 This takes a bit of time to dissolve all the baking soda.